the-deep-learners/TensorFlow-LiveLessons/installation/README.md

 2. Activate the new environment: `C:\> activate tf`.
 Your prompt should now change to: `(tf) C:\>`
 3. Run `(tf) C:\> pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/windows/cpu/tensorflow-1.2.1-cp35-cp35m-win_amd64.whl`.

-#### Install TensorFlow for GPU

-As mentioned in the Unix section above, you don't need to train your models with a GPU for these LiveLessons, but some of the later notebooks in these LiveLessons will run much more quickly if you do.
-Instructions for setting this up are [here](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/windows_TF_GPU.md).

 #### Running Dockerized Jupyter Notebooks

 *Currently, instructions for running the these LiveLessons' Jupyter notebooks from within a Docker container are unavailable on Windows.
 If you have experience doing this, please feel free to make a pull request and fill it in!*